Man and a woman enjoy flying together in a wind tunnel.

 • Closely monitor industry trends and track preferences for compensation, benefits and the overall employee experience.

-Innovation is increasingly a team sport in commercial insurance, with clients, producers and carriers likely to collaborate on tomorrow’s most promising solutions, including on the development of captives for the largest corporations.
+Innovation is increasingly a team sport in commercial insurance, with clients, producers and carriers likely to collaborate on promising solutions, including the development of captives for large corporations.

 • Regularly review all offerings to keep the product portfolio up to date and rigorously cut products no longer attuned to market needs.